Note: the Import/Export feature is only available starting from the Medium plan.

 The Export module is available to Administrators from Prismic's UI.
 It generates a ZIP archive containing a JSON file for each of the documents that are published in the repository.

-NOTE: Only published documents will be exported.
-Drafts and releases can not be exported.
+Only published documents are exported.
+Drafts and documents stored in a Release are not exported.

 Preparing the JSON for import

 The document data to be imported must be represented by a JSON file that has the same structure as an export JSON output file of the same custom type.
 That's why, for any Import job, we recommend that you populate and publish a sample document, export it to get a sample of the expected JSON format.
 You might also want to refer to the Import reference.

 The maximum file size for each JSON document is 250KB.

 The JSON documents for an import batch must be compressed into a ZIP archive that is uploaded from the Import section of your repository settings.
 To prepare the ZIP, select all the JSON documents and compress them (don't compress a folder containing this JSON files as this will cause some issues).
 The JSON files (and optional local images or files you need to attach to documents) must be at the root of the archive.

 You can bulk upload images to the Media Library, or import images while you import content.
 Learn more here.